 Classical Sivananda Hatha Yoga Classes are back.

-Yes, our open classes will be back at Bridge & Enrich Lives, home of the Sivananda Centre in September.
+Yes, our open classes are back at Bridge & Enrich Lives, home of the Sivananda Centre.

 Vancouver at Bridge & Enrich, 718 East 20th Ave. at Fraser (Email: firstname.lastname@example.org)